OGStudio/openscenegraph-cross-platform-examples/03.RemoteDebugging/README.md

 * Debugger
     * is a container of so-called debug pages
     * usually represents a single application
+    * requires client code to call its `process()` function regularly to perform requests when necessary
 * Page
     * is a container of so-called debug items
     * usually represents a set of related items, e.g., `Camera` properties